DrSchiz/unit-converter/README.md

 4. Build the application using the Go command:
     ```bash
     go build -o unit-converter cmd/main.go
     ```

 This will create an executable binary file named `unit-converter` in your current directory.

 ### Launching/Running

-After you launch your executable binary file, the terminal will show you:
+After you launch your executable binary file (`./unit-converter` in terminal for Linux) , the terminal will show you:

 ```bash
 Server running on :8000